-that money?
+If you didn't have to pay that much in taxes, what would you do with that money?

 Take a few moments to think about the feelings you had about taxes before this lesson.
 How have they changed?

+DISCUSSION QUESTIONS

-DISCUSSION QUESTIONS DISCUSSION QUESTIONS What tax strategies can we implement this year to reduce our taxes?
+What tax strategies can we implement this year to reduce our taxes?

 How can we maximize our retirement plan contributions to reduce our annual taxes?

-What could we hire our child to do for our business to reduce our taxes and jump start their retirement savings?
+What could we hire our child to do for our business to reduce our taxes and jump-start their retirement savings?